openid/fapi/FAPI_2_0_Baseline_Profile.md

  18. should use the HTTP 303 status code when redirecting the user agent using status codes;
  19. shall not expose open redirectors (see section 4.10 of [@I-D.ietf-oauth-security-topics])
+ 19. shall accept its issuer identifier value (as defined in [@RFC8414]) in the `aud` claim received in client authentication assertions.

+**NOTE**: In order to facilitate interoperability the authorization server should also accept  its token endpoint URL or the URL of the endpoint at which the assertion was received in the `aud` claim received in client authentication assertions.

 **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute